Skip to main content

 1. Click +Add and provide the required parameters for the chosen provider.

-2. You can toggle-on the Active button to activate the integration instantly.
+2. Enable the Active option to activate the integration instantly.

 3. Click Save.